Hours24 hours, Seven days a week

 Cost and BookingFree

-Hamilton’s walking and cycling routes have been developed over many years.
+Hamilton’s cycling and walking routes have been developed over many years.
 As a result Hamilton City’s extensive network of walking and cycling routes across parks, through gullies, alongside the Waikato River and on roads is used daily by commuters, families and people just interested in seeing where a path will take them.

-The walking and cycling map shows all of the routes currently available in Hamilton.
+The cycling and walking map shows all of the routes currently available in Hamilton.
 The map key shows where routes can be found on both parks and roads, and that while some routes are for shared use (walking and cycling) others are for walking or cycling alone.

 Hamilton Walkway and Cycleway Map